ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems

-The related approaches in this group primarily focus on guarantees for adaptive systems based on additional knowledge obtained during execution.
+In summary, the main focus of related work in this group is on guarantees for adaptive systems based on knowledge obtained during execution.
 Existing work primarily relies on exhaustive verification, which is time and resources demanding.
-A number of related approaches relax the conditions, for example by focusing on specific cases or by admitting imprecision in the models and verification.
+A number of related approaches relax the conditions, e.g., by focusing on specific cases or by admitting imprecision in the models and verification.
 ActivFORMS on the other hand relies on statistical model checking to provides guarantees for quality goals at runtime, which is more efficient, but with inherent bounds on accuracy and confidence.
 In addition, ActivFORMS also provides guarantees for the functional correctness of the feedback loop and supports on-the-fly updates of adaptation goals.